kennethlili/take-home-assignment-frontend/README.md

 - Fully responsive design for desktop and mobile devices.
 - Toggle between dark and light themes.
 - Collapsible sidebar to maximize map viewing space.

+### Advanced Clustering

+The application uses Supercluster for efficient handling of large property datasets:

+- **Polygon-to-Point Conversion**: Property polygons are converted to centroid points using Turf.js's centroid function, allowing the clustering algorithm to work with points instead of complex polygons.

 ## Getting Started